 Brazil is known all over the world for their innovation in advertising.
 Just the mention of advertising conjure up the best print ads anyone may want to see.
 These ads have walked away with top prizes at the Cannes International Advertising Festival.
 To tell you the truth those Brazilians relish in their advertising.
 As Marcio Moreria, the Vice Chairman and Chief Talent Officer at McCann Worldgroup, and by the way, a native of Brazil sums it up nicely, The Brazilian public is a sucker for advertising.
 They are in an environment which produce star advertisers.

 The areas that are most prevalent for advertising are television, billboards, magazines and electronic media.
 You will find a lot of ads at sporting events.
-If you ever attend a soccer match in Brazil, you would no doubt experience an influx of advertising.
-Just like in the United States.

 The producers of advertising are very popular in Brazil.
 You will find the entertaining magazines fill with news on the top advertising executives.
 These people are treated like celebrities.
 Rumor has it that an advertising executive was throwing in his hat and making a bid for presidency.

 In Brazil you will find agencies that have local clients, agencies that became a smashing success within the last decade.
 Then you have the ad agencies that are very well established such as BBDO, Grey Leo Burnett.
 Just to name a few.